-Killington Mountain on the elevation of 4,241 ft (1,292 m) is the second largest of the Green Mountains range.
-It boasts the largest ski area in the East of the United States.
+Killington Mountain at an elevation of 4,241 ft (1,292 m) is the second largest of the Green Mountain range.
+It boasts the largest ski area in the eastern United States.
 It receives about 20 ft (6m) of natural snow during winter.
-A diverse terrain across six mountains offers dozens of trails.
-One of the most challenging ones is "Outer Limits," a mogul trail marked with the double black diamond.
+Diverse terrain across six mountains offers dozens of trails.
+One of the most challenging is "Outer Limits," a mogul trail marked with a double black diamond.
 There are also five snowboard and alpine parks, impressive half-pipes at Bear Mountain, and five impressive trails with ramps and jumps.
 Killington is also famous for its nightlife and entertainment.

 Okemo Mountain (November–mid-April)

-Another popular Vermont resorts include an award-winning Okemo Mountain with impressive diversity and size of terrain as well as exceptionally groomed trails and terrain parks.
+Another popular Vermont resort includes the award-winning Okemo Mountain, boasting an impressive diversity and size of terrain as well as exceptionally groomed trails and terrain parks.
 Located in south-central Vermont, it attracts both pro skiers and families with children.

 Jay Peak (mid-November to mid-May)

-Jay Peak is located next to the US-Canadian border, and it gets the largest amount of natural snow from all ski resorts of the East.
+Jay Peak is located next to the US-Canadian border, and gets the largest amount of natural snow of all the eastern ski resorts.
 Offering 15 trails for beginners, 30 for intermediate skiers and snowboarders, and 31 for experts, Jay Peak boasts the longest season in the area.